HTML Table import utility

 , supply the

-whole HTML for the <table>
+for the table

 .
-RGraph will then use an HTML5
+RGraph will then use an html5

-tag to dynamically create a <table>
+tag to dynamically create a table

 tag, parse it